 Taking control of your image files and the Lightroom catalog is fundamental to achieving a good workflow in the program.
 However, it’s not uncommon to come across people who have been using Lightroom for months or years without having a clue where their photos are actually located.
 Invariably, their filing system is bloated and disorganized with many subfolders that each contain only a few photos.

-It’s easily possible to use Lightroom’s default suggestions for folder names and locations and jump straight to the more interesting subject of image editing.
-This is all well and good until something goes wrong, so taking the trouble to set up a well-organised filing structure (or to tidy up a messy one), is an important step.
+It’s easily possible to use Lightroom’s default suggestions for folder names and locations.
+You can then jump straight to the more interesting subject of image editing.
+This is all well and good until something goes wrong.
+Taking the trouble to set up a well-organised filing structure (or to tidy up a messy one), is an important step.

-Organising your files will be a huge help if you ever want to access photos from outside Lightroom or when you want to backup your photos and share them with others.
+Organising your files will be a huge help if you ever want to access photos from outside Lightroom.
+Or if you want to backup your photos and share them with others.

 Organizing Photos in Lightroom

-When it comes to the question of how to organize photos in Lightroom, it’s important to understand that there are two main factors to consider—the Lightroom catalog and the photos themselves.
+When it comes to organising photos in Lightroom, it’s important to understand that there are two main factors to consider—the Lightroom catalog and the photos themselves.

-These are completely separate entities; this article will help you understand what a Lightroom catalog is and how it works so that you can be smart and efficient when it comes to organising your photos.
+These are completely separate entities.
+This article will help you understand what a Lightroom catalog is and how it works.
+You’ll then be more efficient when it comes to organising your photos.

 The Lightroom Catalog